Mohamednajdawi/personal_website/README.md

 - 🎯 Interactive project showcase
 - 🌐 Fully responsive and mobile-optimized

-## 🤖 New Feature: AI Chatbot Assistant
+## 🤖 New Feature: AI Chatbot Assistant with Streaming ✨

+The website now includes an **AI-powered chatbot with real-time streaming responses**!
+Watch as the AI types out answers with a cool cyberpunk-themed typewriter effect.

+### Features:
+- 🌊 **Real-time Streaming**: Responses appear character-by-character as they're generated
+- ⚡ **Instant Feedback**: No more waiting for complete responses
+- 💚 **Cool Effects**: Blinking terminal cursor with neon green glow
+- 🎨 **Cyberpunk Theme**: Matches the website's aesthetic perfectly
-The website now includes an AI-powered chatbot that can answer questions about Mohammad's experience, skills, and projects using OpenAI's GPT model.
+- 🤖 **Smart Assistant**: Answers questions about Mohammad's experience, skills, and projects

+For detailed information about the streaming implementation, see [STREAMING_CHATBOT.md](STREAMING_CHATBOT.md).

 ## 🚀 Quick Start